 Smithgall Woods State Park

 Smithgall Woods offers biking trails.
 It features 23 miles of roads and trails with different degrees of difficulty.
 Visitor Center Loop Trail is an easy 3-mile trail.
 A short half-mile trail, Cathy Ellis Trail goes downhill to a gorgeous waterfall.
 There are plenty of trails in the state park.

 For beginners and intermediate bikers, it is close to the metro area. there are 7 miles of trails that can be challenging.

 Stonewall Falls & White Twister

-For intermediate bikers, it is a 7.8 mile mountain bike loop which is comprised of a mixture of old US Forest Service roads, old logging roads, and single-track.
+For intermediate bikers, it is a 7.8-mile mountain bike loop that is comprised of a mixture of old US Forest Service roads, old logging roads, and single-track.

 This guide has more trails you can go to for biking in North Georgia.

 Tubing and rafting are two of the most common activities during summer in North GA.

 The Bavarian town of Helen offers some of the most popular tubing adventures in the state.
 There are water slides in the middle of the town.

 Find cabins in helen ga